michaelroth1/mitoSoft.Graphs/README.md

 }
 ```

-for more examples see the [mitoSoft.Graphs.Tests.NetCore](../master/mitoSoft.Graphs.Tests) project.
+For more examples see the [mitoSoft.Graphs.Tests.NetCore/CycleTests.cs](Testclasses) in testproject.